Chase McLaughlin: San Francisco 49ers

 McLaughlin signed with the San Francisco 49ers on November 7, 2019, after kicker Robbie Gould injured his quad.
 During a Week 10 27–24 overtime loss to the Seattle Seahawks on Monday Night Football, McLaughlin made three of four field goals.
 Although he made a 47-yard kick with one second left in regulation to tie the game, McLaughlin's missed field goal occurred in overtime and would have given San Francisco the victory.
 He was waived on December 3.

-Indianapolis Colts (first stint)
+Indianapolis Colts

 On December 4, 2019, McLaughlin was claimed off waivers by the Indianapolis Colts due to an injury to longtime starter Adam Vinatieri.
-On December 30, 2019, McLaughlin was signed to a one-year extension through 2020.
+On December 30, McLaughlin was signed to a one-year extension through 2020.
+In his time with the Chargers, 49ers, and Colts in the 2019 season, he finished converting 18-of-23 field goal attempts and all 26 extra point attempts.

 On September 5, 2020, McLaughlin was waived by the Colts during final roster cuts.

 Minnesota Vikings (second stint)

-On September 8, 2020, McLaughlin was signed to the Vikings practice squad.
+On September 8, 2020, McLaughlin was signed to the Minnesota Vikings' practice squad.